Best Budget Infant Car Seats 2025, Tested & Reviewed

 3. Safety 1st Onboard 35 LT Infant Car Seat.

 This is another truly awesome car seat for under $150, with some great safety and convenience features, versatility, and comfort.
 For basic specs, this car seat fits newborns as little as 4 pounds with the included infant insert, and toddlers as heavy as 35 pounds (or as tall as 32"), matching the Evenflo.
-It includes a base that is installed using the LATCH system or vehicle seat belts, or it can be installed without the base using European belt path.
+It includes a base that is installed using the LATCH system or vehicle seat belts, or it can be installed without the base using a European belt path.
 The harness height adjusts between 4 positions with rethreading from the back, and the crotch buckle between 3 positions.
 Speaking of adjustments, there is a 2-position adjustable recline foot on the base, and we found the harness length easy to adjust.
 Installing the car seat was easy enough: it uses a level on the side to help get the recline correct for different ages (4-11 pounds versus 11-35 pounds) and vehicles, and the traditional hook-style LATCH connectors were easy enough to use.

 The narrow front recline foot made the seat a little more tippy than we'd like when installed, even after putting a lot of tightening pressure on it.
 The seat itself was impressively comfortable and soft for this price range, and we liked the infant insert and soft side impact padding.
 The handlebar was easy to adjust and comfortable enough, and the canopy was decent though certainly smaller than some other options.
 The car seat attaches to QuickClick strollers, is only about 7 pounds without the base, and it's ready for air travel with its FAA certification.
 The manual says not to machine wash or dry the seat cover, so we didn't risk it, but it was generally easy to wipe down.
 One additional quirk worth mentioning is that the lower buckle is pretty big and rubs up uncomfortably on thicker baby thighs.
 Overall, we think this is a pretty impressive option for under $150, with only a few drawbacks related to getting a secure installation and a potentially uncomfortable crotch buckle.
 Interested?
 You can check out the Safety 1st Onboard 35 Infant Car Seat here.

-4. Century Carry On 35 Infant Car Seat.
+4. Baby Trend Ally Infant Car Seat.

 How to Pick a Cheap Car Seat